DavidSouther/JEFRi/docs/ert/ert.md

 # Entity Route Templating

-Entity Route Templating is a tightened approach to building MVC applications.
-By enforcing strict rules on the model, middle-ware and application developers can spend more time focusing on adding specific features to a product.
+Entity Route Template is a tightened approach to building MVC applications.
+By enforcing strict rules on the model, framework writers can make a variety of assumptions about applications, allowing the framework to provide greater functionality over more generalized systems.
+With such a framework, application developers can spend more time focusing on adding specific features to a product.
+The ideas behind ERT are neither new nor particularly groundbreaking.
+Rather, they arose naturally out of a desire to ruthlessly follow DRY principles; not only in having a single point of reference, but in shaving every character possible out of the program.
+With that guiding thought, let's take a closer look at the pieces in ERT.

 ## Entities

 ERT applications begin by defining an entity context, the description of their data in a storage-agnostic way.
-Contexts entity-relationship models, defining what business entities are available to the system, the properties and relationships between those entities, and the methods available on entities.
+Contexts are entity-relationship models, defining what business entities are available to the system, the properties and relationships between those entities, and the methods available on entities.
 Any ERT framework that understands this context description would then be able to share structured data, while keeping logic and data associated.

 Narrowing the focus of the business model tools enforces certain constraints and assumptions onto data and development.
 This is a good thing, in that it reduces the number of choices developers must make that don't directly apply to their business' needs.
+Developers are freed from writing code handling the underlying data model.

 ### Properties

+Entities are, at their heart, just bare key-value object stores.
+Entity instances maintain a map of property names to the current value of the property.
+The values allowed in properties are somewhat more constrained.
-Choosing a limited set of well-defined data types allows ERT frameworks and systems to make more intelligent observations about data it works with.
+Choosing a limited set of well-defined property types allows ERT frameworks and systems to make more intelligent observations about data it works with.
 ERT frameworks can be confident in many assumptions underlying the data model, and thus provide many more features to developers than a more generalized system.
 For programmers using an ERT framework, the benefits provided by those features outweigh the costs to focus and constrain their data model to such a narrow scope of data structures.

 ### Relationships